vykuang/aoc-2024/README.md

 - follow the edges, go clockwise, try all directions starting with left
 - increment sides only after turning
 - stop when returning to original pos
+- doesn't seem to work on paper; need to figure something else